hurwitzlab/biosys-analytics/lectures/03-unix-exercises/unix-exercises.md

 158
 ```

 How many _do not_ contain the "ow" sequence?
+Use `grep -v` to invert the match:

 ```
 $ grep 'oo' /usr/share/dict/words | grep -v 'ow' | wc -l